 A $2.4 million, four-year federal grant is helping the School of Dentistry accomplish two related goals—enrolling and retaining students from disadvantaged backgrounds and, by reducing their financial burden, helping them to possibly return to underserved areas in Texas to provide dental care.

 Juanita Lozano-Pineda, D.D.S., M.P.H., associate dean for external affairs and the grant’s principal investigator, said the School of Dentistry was awarded a Health Resources and Services Administration (HRSA) grant with $600,000 provided annually to dental students from disadvantaged backgrounds.
 The grant runs from July 1, 2016, to June 30, 2020.

 To be eligible to receive the grant, an institute must have a program to recruit and retain students from disadvantaged backgrounds, including students who are members of racial and ethnic minority groups.
-Also, the university’s recruiting program must have been successful in reaching a minimum 20 percent of the school’s full-time students and graduates who are classified
+Also, the university’s recruiting program must have been successful in reaching a minimum 20 percent of the school’s full-time students and graduates who are classified as disadvantaged.

 The School of Dentistry’s Hispanic Center of Excellence (HCOE), which also was funded by a HRSA grant, has had successful outreach and retention programs that have greatly increased the enrollment of students from disadvantaged backgrounds, including underrepresented minorities.
 This successful HCOE helped the school achieve the scholarship grant requirement and qualify for the grant that provided scholarships to four senior, five junior, five sophomore, and six freshmen dental students during the first-year grant period.